storm-enroute/storm-enroute.github.io/coroutines/index.md

 *Coroutines* are a language abstraction that generalizes subroutines (i.e. procedures, methods or functions).
-Unlike a subroutine, which is invoked once, and executes until it completed, a coroutine can at any point during its execution pause execution and yield control back to the caller, or another coroutine.
+Unlike a subroutine, which is invoked once and executes until it completed, a coroutine can pause execution and yield control back to the caller, or another coroutine.
+The caller can then resume the coroutine when appropriate.
 Coroutines have a number of use cases, including but not limited to:

 - collection iterators